First-order algorithms for robust optimization problems via convex-concave saddle-point Lagrangian reformulation: Proofs

 {\bf Proof of \eqref{eq.SGSP.EB.result3}} For the last claim we use the fact that if $((\bx^*,\bomega^*),(\tilde{\bu}^*,\bw^*))$ is a saddle point of $\breve{L}$ then $(\bx^*,(\blambda^*,\bw^*))$ where $\lambda_i^*=\lambda_{i,s_i}^*$ is a saddle point of $L$.
 Thus,

-where the inequality follows from $({\bx}^*, (\blambda^*, \bw^*))$ being a saddle point, and the equality follows from the saddle point value for the Lagrangian being equal to the optimal primal objective value. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop.PAPC.convergence}. ] The first part of the proposition is a direct result of \cite[Theorem 3]{drori2015209}.
-To prove the second part, the strategy is the same as in the SGSP case: we upper (lower) bound the first (second) terms in the left-hand side of \eqref{eq.PAPC.EB.result2} with terms that are like the ones in the LHS of \eqref{eq.PAPC.EB.result1} albeit over a bounded domain, and then suprimize the RHS of \eqref{eq.PAPC.EB.result1} over that domain.
+where the inequality follows from $({\bx}^*, (\blambda^*, \bw^*))$ being a saddle point, and the equality follows from the saddle point value for the Lagrangian being equal to the optimal primal objective value. \qedsymbol \end{proof} \shimrit{ \begin{proof}{Proof of Proposition~\ref{prop.CP.convergence}.} The first part of the proposition is a direct result of \cite[Theorem 1]{chambolle2011first}.
+To prove the second part, the strategy is the same as in the SGSP case: we upper (lower) bound the first (second) terms in the left-hand side of \eqref{eq.CP.EB.result2} with terms that are like the ones in the LHS of \eqref{eq.CP.EB.result1} albeit over a bounded domain, and then suprimize the RHS of \eqref{eq.CP.EB.result1} over that domain.
+Defining $\bu^\dag_{i,l} = \lambda_i(\bz^\dag_i,1)$ for all $l = 1,\ldots, s_i$, where $\bz^\dag_i := \argmax_{\bz_i\in Z^i} g_i(\bar{\bx}^N,\bz_i)$, we then have: